How to start a cleaning business in California

 Local California cleaning business license requirements

 After meeting state requirements, your small business must also meet local city or county regulations.
-Each municipality will demand additional licensing, insurance, experience, permitting and training per its specific guidelines.
+Local rules may include additional licenses, training or insurance — depending on where you operate.

-Setting up shop in the City of Angels?
-You are required to obtain a business license to operate a cleaning business.
+If you’re setting up shop in the City of Angels, you’re required to obtain a business license to operate a cleaning business.
 You can apply for a business license online through the Los Angeles Office of Finance website.

 Before you kickstart any operations for your cleaning business in San Diego, it’s mandatory to secure a business tax certificate.
 You can do this by filling out an application at the City Treasurer’s office and paying the appropriate filing fee for your business.